Here’s What Experts Say Is Exactly What to Do if Someone Breaks Into Your House

 STEP 1: Protect your home by making it less appealing to potential burglars.

-First, make sure your home isn’t the easiest target on the block.
 Wondering how to prevent a home invasion?
 This is a case where the best defense is a good offense.
-A study at the University of North Carolina that examined the actions and motivations of burglars showed that 83 percent of burglars check for a security system before breaking into a home, and that 60 percent will find another target if they see one.
-While not everyone wants to invest in a home security system, steps like adding exterior lighting, upgrading exterior doors, windows, and locks, and installing window coverings that block valuables from view; and even adding faux home security cameras could make potential burglars more likely to move on.
+A study at the University of North Carolina that examined the actions and motivations of burglars showed that 83 percent of burglars check for a security system before they break into houses, and that 60 percent will find another target if they see one.
+Not everyone wants to invest in a home security system, but taking steps such as adding exterior lighting; upgrading exterior doors, windows, and locks; installing window coverings that block valuables from view; and even adding faux home security cameras could make potential burglars more likely to move on.
 While it may seem obvious, the simplest way to keep a home secure is to keep the door locked when nobody is home, even if it’s only for a few minutes.
 It’s also a good idea to change the locks when moving into a new home or after a recent break-in.

-STEP 3: Designate a room in the house as your safe room.
-Make sure the room has a phone and a heavy piece of furniture.
+STEP 4: Designate a room in the house as your safe room, and make sure the room has a phone and a heavy piece of furniture.

 The next step in developing an action plan for home invasion safety is to choose a room where the family can protect itself.
 In some cases it is ideal to escape the home.
 However, that’s not always possible and isn’t necessarily a good idea, as it can separate the residents or expose them to harm, so it’s a good idea to have a room where the residents can protect themselves.
-A room with a strong door and door lock, a window that can be used for egress, and a heavy piece of furniture that can be shifted to barricade the door.
-It is also important that this room has a telephone so that the residents of the home can call the police and remain on the line as soon as the door is secured.
-Don’t count on having your cell phone with you—you don’t want to realize you put it down somewhere when you need to call for help.
-A handset in a charger or an extra cell phone that stays plugged in and charges is a better plan.
+The best choice is a room with a strong door and door lock, a window that can be used for egress, and a heavy piece of furniture that can be shifted to barricade the door.
+It is also important that this room has a telephone so that the residents of the home can call the police and remain on the line as soon as the home is secured.
+Residents shouldn’t count on having their cell phone handy since they might have dropped it in the panic of getting to the safe room and be unable to call for help.
+A handset in a charger or an extra cell phone that stays plugged in and charged is a better plan.

 STEP 6: If escape is not possible, act quickly and gather in the safe room.

 Should a home invasion occur, the residents of the home will need to act quickly.
-If possible, take a moment to listen so that you can make your best guess about where the intruders are and where they’re moving.
+If possible, take a moment to listen and make a good guess about where the intruders are and where they’re moving.
 Using the code word should trigger everyone in the home to swiftly and quietly move to the designated safe room without drawing attention to themselves.
-If your home is equipped with smart speakers or home assistants, you can program the receivers to recognize the safe word and automatically dial the police.
+If the home is equipped with smart speakers or home assistants, residents can program the receivers to recognize the safe word and automatically dial the police.

-“However, if there’s a way out of your home—like through a back door—then this is your best move.
+“[If] there’s a way out of the home—like through a back door—then this is the best move.
 Call the police immediately once you’ve removed yourself from the threat,” says Rob Gabriele, managing editor and home security expert at SafeHome.org.

-STEP 5: Call 911.
-Do not leave the safe room until the police arrive.
+STEP 7: Call 911, and do not leave the safe room until the police arrive.

 Once everyone is secured in the safe room, call 911 for help.
 Follow the instructions of the dispatcher and remain on the line.
 Remain in the safe room until the police arrive.
 It is important to note that silence on the other side of the door does not mean the intruders have left, so wait until the dispatcher on the line confirms that the scene is clear and an officer has reached the door.
-Then you can safely exit.
+Then it is safe to exit.

-Ideally the previous steps will prevent you from having to interact directly with the intruder—this would be a best-case scenario for everyone.
-However, sometimes regardless of preparation and precaution, you’ll find yourself face to face with the intruder.
-At this point, an adrenaline rush may make you feel like the best plan is to start fighting, but an intruder unexpectedly confronted with a resident may panic and behave unpredictably or violently.
+Ideally, the previous steps will prevent any interaction directly with the intruder—this would be a best-case scenario for everyone.
+However, sometimes regardless of preparation and precaution, homeowners find themselves face-to-face with the intruder.
+At this point, an adrenaline rush may make it feel like the best plan is to start fighting, but an intruder unexpectedly confronted with a resident may panic and behave unpredictably or violently.
 This is not a time to be a hero.

-If at all possible, allow the intruder to take whatever belongings and valuables they came for and leave, at which time you can call the police and begin a report.
-Regardless of how valuable and irreplaceable the items may seem, they are not worth risking your safety.
-Avoid staring at the intruder, and follow any instructions that are given as best you can to avoid further escalating the situation.
-The moment may come where confrontation is unavoidable, but you’ll know you’ve done everything possible to avoid it.
+If at all possible, allow the intruder to take whatever belongings and valuables they came for and leave, at which time it is safe to call the police and begin a report.
+Regardless of how valuable and irreplaceable the items may seem, they are not worth residents risking their safety.
+Avoid staring at the intruder, and follow any instructions that are given as best as possible to avoid further escalating the situation.
+The moment may come when confrontation is unavoidable, but the resident will know they’ve done everything possible to avoid it.

 A Note of Caution

-These steps should help you formulate a plan to prepare for and act calmly during what may be one of the most stressful and frightening events of your life.
+These steps should help homeowners formulate a plan to prepare for and act calmly during what may be one of the most stressful and frightening events of their lives.
 They reflect the current best practices advised by home defense tactical experts.
 Home invaders are by nature reckless and unpredictable, so there’s no way to guarantee a good outcome.
-Sometimes despite your best efforts, a home invasion can result in property loss and personal injury.
-Following these steps as recommended by law enforcement and defense experts will help you stay calm and give you the best opportunity to make smart choices toward a positive outcome, and they should give you some peace of mind.
+Sometimes despite the best efforts, a home invasion can result in property loss and personal injury.
+Following these steps as recommended by law enforcement and defense experts will help residents stay calm and give them the best opportunity to make smart choices toward a positive outcome, and they should give residents some peace of mind.